|

 Obviously this added more weight to the letter, and added a sense

 of security.
-This was not a

-letter written by Paul or Barnabas.
-This
+This was not a letter written by Paul or Barnabas.

 verse 28 comes the meat of the letter.
-The

-Who is the word “us” referring to?
-Once again, you should
+Who is the word "us" referring to?
+Once

-conclude that the word “us” refers to the whole church because, as we
+again, you should conclude that the word "us" refers to the

-have already mentioned, the letter is from the whole church.
+whole church because, as we have already mentioned, the letter is from the

-This therefore tells us something.
+This therefore, tells us something.

 It tells us that this letter was probably drafted in this third